HorstBaerbel/res2h/README.md

     </tr>
 </table>

-For reading binary files.
-Include the files "res2hinterface.hpp/.cpp" or "res2hinterface.h/.c" in your project.
-They help you with resource handling.
+You can read an archive from a file on disk, but also embed an archive in another file, e.g. your executable.
+For that use the "-a" option to append the archive to the executable (Please note that you can only have one embedded archive).
+For reading archive files or embedded archives include the files "res2hinterface.hpp/.cpp" or "res2hinterface.h/.c" in your project.
+They provide all functinos needed for reading resources from archives.

 FAQ
 ========